What will students study in Design and Technology this year?

 Students are given regular homework to complete.
 This should be recorded on Microsoft Teams.
 Quite often pupils will be asked to evaluate their practical tasks or keep a working diary linked to their project.

-To do well in Design and Technology they should ensure they are keeping up to date with the research, design and evaluation homework set and make sure that they are taking lots of photos of the progress of their practical project or of the processes they are learning.
+To do well in Design and Technology they should ensure they are keeping up to date with their research, design and evaluation homework set and make sure that they are taking lots of photos of the progress of their practical project or of the processes they are learning.

 Who can I contact for further advice and information?

-Please feel free to contact the Head of Design and Technology, Mrs Cameron, on ncameron@newsteadwood.co.uk with as much detailed information as possible.
+Please feel free to contact the Head of Design and Technology, Mrs Cameron, ncameron@newsteadwood.co.uk with as much detailed information as possible.